On the Hadamard product of degenerate subvarieties: Introduction

 One of the most important open question is to find the dimension and the degree of the Hadamard product of varieties.
-In \cite{BCK} formulas are given for the Hadamard product of general linear spaces.
+In \cite{BCK} the authors give formulas for the dimension and the degree of the Hadamard product of general linear spaces.
+They also introduce the notion of expected dimension of the Hadamard product of irreducible varieties.
 In \cite{FOW} the authors give an expected formula for the degree of the Hadamard product of varieties in general position.
 In this paper we prove that the expected formula holds for the Hadamard product of generic degenerate subvarieties if the ambient space is large enough, thus partially answering \cite[Question 1.1]{FOW}.